DevExpress/devextreme-react/README.md

 ## <a name="working-with-data"></a>Working with Data ##
 The DevExtreme framework includes a [data layer](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/), that enable you to read and write data.

-Here is an example of use of the [DataSource](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/) with DevExtreme React Components.
+Here is an example of use of the [DataSource](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/) with DevExtreme Components.

 ```jsx
 import React from 'react';